austinborn/austinborn/README.md

 ## About Austin

 Hello, I'm the Founder of [Shinzo Labs](https://www.shinzo.ai/)!
-I develop AI tooling solutions both for open source and enterprise use cases.
+I'm currently building the composable MCP Analytics stack at Shinzo.
+I'm excited to develop AI tooling solutions both for open source and enterprise use cases.
 Previously I spent 5 years working in the blockchain/DeFi space building decentralized oracles, on-chain data feeds, and digital asset trading systems.

 If you are interested in collaborating or contributing to my open source projects, you can reach me at austin@shinzolabs.com.